CT-Software-Engineering/MK/README.md

 should the automation script not run automatically as it is made to do then
 1. login to the Jenkins Server using ssh console
 2. upload the jenkins-startup-script.sh file to the server
+3. chmod +x ./jenkins-startup-script.sh
-3. run with sudo ./jenkins-startup-script.sh
+4. run ./jenkins-startup-script.sh